i2bc/ORFmine/docs/orfmap_input.md

-## ORFmap inputs
+## ORFtrack inputs

-ORFmap takes as inputs:
+ORFtrack takes as inputs:

  * a FASTA file containing the nucleotide sequences of the chromosomes or contigs of a genome